ironbar/hungry_geese/reports/04_Modeling.md

 I don't like the oscilatory behaviour that I see on the loss, some ideas to improve it:

-- Increase the number of matches of play, does not seem to fix the issue.
+- Increase the number of matches of play: Does not seem to fix the issue.
-- Decrease the number of epochs that we train on the data.
-I have found that training for more epochs than 5 is beneficial.
+- Decrease the number of epochs that we train on the data: I have found that training for more epochs than 5 is beneficial.
 This may have sense because our data augmentation multiplies the data by 24.
 Thus I have updated the script to use all data augmentations.
 - Decrease the learning rate (this did not seem to have effect on a previous experiment)